Daniel-Oberlin/recalbox-tools/README.md

 PUAE seems to run a lot of standard Amiga games rather slowly, for example, Stunt Car Racer is much choppier - even running on an Amiga 600.

 That said, it is the only emulator core that I have been able to use to run CD32 games, and those games seem to run very well.
-The only problems I've seen with CD32 games is that the CD music plays choppy.
-But music during gameplay is fine, and gameplay is smooth on the two games that I have tested.

-Playing with display settings, I found that PUAE understands: gfx_center_vertical=smart, and maybe some of the other settings that are ignored by uae4arm.

 **Amiga TODO:**
   - **Amiberry:** Get Amiberry running on Raspberry Pi OS to see if it is worth more time getting it to work on Recalbox
-  - **uae4arm:** Fix screen so that it is large and centered for games that have a smaller screen and are shifted to the top
   - **uae4arm:** Fix keyboard mappings for US
-  - **PUAE:** Fix the CD32 sound from CD
+  - **PUAE:** Fix the intro music for Super Stardust

 ## C64

+## Apple

+For the linapple emulator, sound on HDMI doesn't work.
+Sound is available through the headphone jack only.
+You don't need to change the Recalbox global sound mode, that can remain as HDMI and linapple will still output to headphone jack.
+An easy solution is to plug in a headphone and make sure the volume is high, and then you get an almost authentic speaker sound for the Apple emulation.

+**Apple TODO:**
+ - Complete building library of games
+ - Assign controller to keyboard mappings for appropriate games
+ - Figure out how to make scaline shaders work